LiuYuancheng/ChatGPT_on_CTF/README.md

 #### Background and Reference

-There are some background information if you want to know such as what is CTF competition abd the categories of CTF challenges:  [link to all background information and reference link](doc/background.md)
+There are some background information if you want to know such as what is CTF competition and the categories of CTF challenges:  [link to all background information and reference link](doc/background.md)

 ><details>
 ><summary> Backgound Information List</summary>